LuigART Phase 2 information

 Our approach on this first phase of work on York Street was to buy the land and condemned/vacant houses that stood on that land with grant money from ArtPlace America, take basically no developer fee, provide "free" in-house design and project management services, as well as ask for a grant from LFUCG's Affordable Housing Fund to subsidize the difference between the total per-unit cost of roughly $102,000 and the reality that new shotgun houses in the area were only appraising for $70,000 at the time of our application in March 2015.
 The raw construction costs were projected at $75,000, so we knew some measure needed to be taken to bridge the gap.
 Fortunately, the Affordable Housing Fund Board approved a $27,000 grant per unit to make this project possible.

 The affordable unit house sales will be restricted to buyers making at or below 80% of Area Median Income (80 AMI), a metric that is set by the HUD, the Federal Government's Department of Housing and Urban Development.
-AMI is set each year for each county in the nation, and so Fayette County's 2015 AMI breakdown is the most current available information.
+AMI is set each year for each county in the nation.

 The design goal of the LuigART Makers Spaces project is to create affordable, well-built, energy-efficient, flexible, beautiful, inspiring spaces that respond to and represent the diverse range of people who make this neighborhood vibrant.
 137 York built from 2 shipping containers.
 168 York is the first structure in Kentucky insulated with hemp.
 All 9 units are being built by Crawford Builders.
 158 York is patterned after the former 160 York, which was the Taylors' house for decades.
 141, 151, 156, and 160 York are cottage designs patterned after the units built by the Music family in the early 1900s.

-If you are interested in learning more about one or more of these designs, or would like to buy one, apply here.
+If you are interested in learning more about one or more of these designs, apply here.